egglessness/egglessness.github.io/about.md

 layout: post
 ---

 Hi there!
-My name is Daniele and I'm a fellow researcher @ University of Bologna. 🇮🇹
+My name is **Daniele Ferla** and I'm a **fellow researcher** @ University of Bologna. 🇮🇹

-I'm passionate about computer security, especially low-level stuff like compilers, binary exploitation and malware analysis.
+I'm passionate about computer security, especially **low-level stuff** like compilers, binary exploitation and malware analysis.
 I always liked the "hacker's" way of solving problems: use something that was designed to do a specific job, find peculiarities in its inner workings, then exploiting its behaviour to achieve your goals.

+Currently, my research focuses on the applicability of new methodologies to **protect industrial systems** from attackers, with the aim of building an integrated test suite to provide information about the compliance, of a given device, to the plethora of safety/security standards.

 Over the past few years, I've been reading lots of different blog posts on many security-related subjects, thanks to the people that took their time to write about their discoveries and thoughts.
-I learned a lot.
+**I learned a lot**.

 I decided to begin writing on this blog to share what I learned while experimenting on my own.
 Also, this is a good way to practise my English writing skills.